The crawl, walk, run approach to launching your SMS marketing strategy

 The easiest way to do this is to integrate SMS with your help desk software, such as Gorgias or Zendesk.
 This makes it easy to see and respond to incoming responses to your texts from customers as help desk tickets, and encourage customers to respond to your messages so your support agents can help your customers without having to toggle between applications.

-4. Personalize SMS using targeted segments
+4. Personalise SMS using targeted segments

-When you build a solid SMS list and reach a more advanced phase with your SMS marketing program, don’t forget to think about targeting.
+When you build a solid SMS list and reach a more advanced phase with your SMS marketing strategy, don’t forget to think about targeting.
 Batch and blast SMS campaigns, also known as bulk SMS sends, are a surefire way to drive opt-outs and complaints.

 Instead, use segments to identify customer preferences and send more targeted messages that speak to subscribers’ individual interests.